Are Menopause Supplements Effective?￼

 What Supplements for Menopause Symptoms are Available?

 There are many vitamins and herbs that have been touted as helping menopause symptoms.
-Following is some of the most popular, especially for managing hot flashes.
+Following are some of the most popular, especially for managing hot flashes.

 This herb has had no consistent or conclusive evidence in controlled studies that it was found to reduce hot flashes.
 As with black cohosh, some women claim that red clover has helped them.
 Studies report few side effects and no serious health problems with use.
 But studies in animals have raised concerns that red clover might have harmful effects on hormone-sensitive tissue.